-- 2.4.1 Timescales will be adhered to by the University, as indicated in Section 3.
-Should delays occur, students will be notified of the reasons, and kept informed. - 2.4.2 Students must adhere to the timescales laid down in Section 3 or notify the University of the reasons for any delay. - 2.4.3 In instances where the procedure runs into a University closure period or in cases where the University needs to clarify the grounds for the appeal with a student, timescales for consideration of the appeal by the University may be extended to ensure full and appropriate consideration. - 2.4.4 Where the University fails to adhere at any stage to the timescales set out, the student will have the right to proceed to the next stage of the appeal.
-If Appendix 5 2025/26 3 Appeals this is at the last stage, the student will have the right to refer the appeal to the Academic Registrar who will ensure action is taken as a priority.
+- 2.4.1 Timescales will be adhered to by the University, as indicated in the procedures.
+Should delays occur, students will be notified of the reasons, and kept informed. - 2.4.2 Students must adhere to the timescales laid down in the procedures or notify the University of the reasons for any delay. - 2.4.3 In instances where the procedure runs into a vacation period or in cases where the University needs to clarify the grounds for the appeal with a student, timescales for consideration of the appeal by the University may be extended to ensure full and appropriate consideration. - 2.4.4 Where the University fails to adhere at any stage to the timescales set out, the student will have the right to proceed to the next stage of the appeal.
+If this is at the last stage, the student will have the right to refer the appeal to the Director of the Student and Academic Administration Service who will ensure action is taken as a priority.